EXPRESSCLUSTER/SCSI-PR/Windows Setup.md

    **Copy SCSI-PR to path**
 1. Copy **sg_persist.exe** to a folder in Windows' path (e.g. **C:\Program Files\EXPRESSCLUSTER\bin**)

 12. Start the cluster from the **Cluster WebUI**.
-In EXPRESSCLUSTER X v4.2, click on the icon with the solid black triangle.
+In EXPRESSCLUSTER X v4.2, click on the icon with the solid black triangle under the cluster name.